JeremyXZ/diet-balance-app/README.md

 - A sortable (for all columns) table displays common foods, their default content, and ratio of omega-6 to omega-3, actual amounts based on the weight of the food and the aggregate ratio.
 - Users can enter (type a number and click "Enter") the weight (in grams) in the first column and see the results immediately on the same row.
 A red number indicates an unhealthy Omega-6:Omega-3 ratio, which is larger than the recommended 4:1.
 On the other hand, a green number means a healthy ratio.
 - Users can easily toggle the display of Omega-3 and Omega-6 content/intake columns by clicking "Toggle Intake Columns."
 This feature is particularly helpful for users on smaller screens.
+- Users can click "Show/Save Results" button to show only the checked foods and/or save the results into a csv file.
 - A doughnut chart will display the relative portions of omega-6 and omega-3 at the top of the page.

 # Technologies Used